 Currently, the most effective way to treat cold sores is through the use of medications such as valacyclovir (Valtrex®).
 This antiviral medication is effective against both HSV-1 and HSV-2 and can provide faster healing in the event that you suffer a cold sore outbreak.

 You can learn more about valacyclovir and its effects for treating cold sores in our Valacyclovir 101 guide, which covers everything from benefits to side effects, dosages and more.

 It’s especially important that you don’t “pop” a cold sore like you might a pimple, since this just makes it easier for the infectious fluid inside the blister to spread to other parts of your body.
-In some cases, this can lead to the development of genital herpes or eye herpes.
+In some cases, this spreading of the virus can lead to the development of other types of herpes, like genital or even ocular (eye) herpes.

 It’s also important to make sure your hands are clean after touching a cold sore, since it’s easy for the fluid to transfer from your fingertips or nails to other parts of your body or other people.

-Most cold sore outbreaks eventually resolve on their own, meaning you’ll likely notice your cold sores starting to heal and disappear over the course of one to two weeks even if you don’t use antiviral medication.
-However, drugs like valacyclovir can significantly speed up the process.
+Most cold sore outbreaks eventually resolve on their own, meaning you’ll likely notice your cold sores starting to heal and disappear over the course of two to four weeks, even if you don’t use antiviral medication.
+However, research suggests that drugs like valacyclovir can significantly speed up the process.

 As you can see, the cold sore vs. pimple debate is actually a lot more simple than you'd first think.
 Pimples and cold sores might look similar, but they’re different issues that need to be treated very differently.
 While pimples can usually be solved using topical creams, facial washes and retinoid medication, cold sores are the result of a virus and can be treated using valacyclovir.